Privacy notice for Aetherweb Ltd (Aetherweb), Aetherweb’s websites and Aetherweb’s apps – Published 10th May 2018 – Updated 22nd February 2023

 We will not sell or rent your information to third parties.

-All data collected online is accessible by Aetherweb Ltd staff.
+All data collected online is accessible by Aetherweb Ltd staff and on limited occasions, also by third party service providers working on Aetherweb’s behalf (see below).

-Limited date/time stamped access to data collected online is available to approved data-centre staff of Rackspace Ltd (London) and 34SP Ltd (Manchester).
+Limited date/time stamped access to data collected online is available to approved data-centre staff cPanel Inc (USA), and Krystal Hosting Limited (UK).
+This access is strictly for essential security and/or server maintenance work only.

-Some data collected online is processed by Google Inc for aggregate processing (Google Analytics) – employees of Google Inc have access to this data.
+Some data collected online is processed by Google Inc for aggregate processing (Google Analytics) and targeted advertising (Google Adsense) – employees of Google Inc have access to this data.
+You can opt out of such third-party data collection…

 Our accountants, Jane Ascroft Ltd have access to the details of our paying customers and suppliers (and their invoices and payments) whose data must by law be retained for a period of at least 6 years.